lerer-veracode/Veracode-manual-for-GitHub/README.md

 ### Pipeline Scan as GitHub Security issues
 For Enterprise GitHug Accounts with a license for 'GitHub Advanced Security', we can import our Pipeline Scan result to the dedicated `Security` issues.

-That option is available via our official __[action](https://github.com/marketplace/actions/veracode-static-analysis-pipeline-scan-and-sarif-import)__
+That option is available in GitHub Actions marketplace - __[Veracode Static Analysis Pipeline Scan and SARIF import](https://github.com/marketplace/actions/veracode-static-analysis-pipeline-scan-and-sarif-import)__
+A (relatively older) use can be found at: [Lerer/verademo-sarif](https://github.com/Lerer/verademo-sarif/security/code-scanning)

 <details>